Preservation Hall senior member's album is '89,' his age

-NEW ORLEANS — NEW ORLEANS (AP) — The senior member of New Orleans’ Preservation Hall Jazz Band has created what's described as his first album as a bandleader, and it’s titled for his age — 89.
+NEW ORLEANS (AP) — The senior member of New Orleans’ Preservation Hall Jazz Band has created what's described as his first album as a band leader, and it’s titled for his age — 89.

 Charlie Gabriel's first professional gig was in 1943, sitting in for his father with the Eureka Brass Band.
 When he was a teenager living in Detroit, he played for Lionel Hampton, alongside the young Charles Mingus.
 Musicians he's played or toured with include Ella Fitzgerald, Tony Bennet and Aretha Franklin.